Eat three small meals a day

 Don’t drink while you are eating

-The Lap-Band will help you lose weight the most effectively with solid food.
-If you drink at mealtimes, the food becomes more liquid allowing more food to be consumed.
-It is preferable for you not to drink anything while eating and for two hours afterwards to retain the feeling of fullness for as long as possible.
+The Lap-Band will help you lose weight the most effective with solid food.
+If you drink at mealtimes, the food becomes more liquid, allowing more food to be consumed.
+It is preferable for you not to drink anything while eating and for two hours afterward to retain the feeling of fullness for as long as possible.
 Try to avoid liquid calories as much as possible such as juice, sugary drinks, shakes, and alcohol.

 Don’t eat between meals

 After you have had a meal, don’t eat anything until the next meal.
 Eating snacks in between meals lessens successful weight loss.
 It is extremely important to follow this principle.
 Until your band is properly adjusted, you may get hungry between meals.
 It is better to eat a nutritious snack than to increase your portion size at your meals.
 Eventually, as the band gets tighter, you will lose your desire to snack.

 Eat healthy, nutritious, and fresh food

 Foods high in protein and vitamins, such as fresh vegetables, fruit, meat, and cereals, are recommended.
 Avoid foods high in fat and sugar.
 Eating small meals requires careful food choices to take in enough vitamins, minerals, and protein.
 (Consider proteins, vegetables, and carbohydrates in that order.)
 Fruit is good to eat but avoid juices.
 Most of our patients take a vitamin supplement and a calcium supplement, as well as some extra form of fiber.
 Note: Solid food is more important than liquid food.
 Liquids are transported directly through the band and do not make you feel full.